How a Steam Shower Differs From a Sauna

 The difference in humidity levels is why sometimes people refer to steam showers as “wet” and saunas as “dry” forms of heat therapy.

-Saunas and Steam Showers Deliver Health and Wellness Benefits
+Saunas and Steam Showers Deliver Wellness Benefits

-Both steam showers and saunas help ease muscle tension and relieve stress at the end of a chaotic day.
+Both steam showers and saunas can help ease muscle tension and relieve stress at the end of a chaotic day.

 Likewise, both may improve circulation and, of course, promote sweating, which opens up the pores and cleanses the skin.